← Back to 史記

 使

-The Grand Historian says: Lord Pingyuan was a fine nobleman of graceful bearing in this troubled age, yet he did not perceive the larger picture.
-As the vulgar saying goes, 'Profit blinds the intellect.'
-Lord Pingyuan, greedy for Feng Ting's treacherous advice, caused Zhao to lose 400,000 troops at Changping, bringing Handan to the brink of destruction.
-Yu Qing assessed situations and gauged feelings, devising strategies for Zhao - how skillful he was!
-When he could not bear to abandon Wei Qi and ended up distressed in Daliang - even a common fellow would know this was impossible, how much more so a worthy man?
+The Grand Historian says: Lord Pingyuan was a graceful nobleman in a muddy age, but he failed to grasp the larger design of affairs.
+The common saying has it, “Profit darkens wisdom.”
+Lord Pingyuan, tempted by Feng Ting’s crooked argument, led Zhao into the loss of more than four hundred thousand soldiers at Changping and nearly brought Handan to ruin.
+Yu Qing assessed situations and gauged feelings, devising strategies for Zhao—how skillful he was!
+Later, because he could not bring himself to abandon Wei Qi, he was trapped in distress at Daliang.
+Even an ordinary man would know this was wrong; how much more a man of worth?
 Yet, had Yu Qing not known such poverty and sorrow, he might never have written the book that made his name known to all later generations.

 ← Previous Chapter